"CANADIAN HISTORY IS BORING."

 What IS My Canadian Time Capsule?

-My Canadian Time Capsule is a 12-month hands-on, interactive unit study program that focuses on various moments in Canadian history.
-The goal of each capsule is to immerse yourself into that single moment and take a look around - through activities like mapping, videos, reading, crafts, webquests, art, writing, and more.
+My Canadian Time Capsule is a 12-part hands-on, interactive unit study program that focuses on various moments in Canadian history.
+The goal of each capsule is to immerse yourself into that single moment and take a look around - through activities like mapping, videos, reading, crafts, web quests, art, writing, and more.
 The intention is to get you and your children excited, interested, and learning that Canadian history isn't boring after all.

-For example, the first unit is all about the Klondike Gold Rush.
+For example, inside you will find a unit all about the Klondike Gold Rush.
 Together you will experience the thrill that caused 100,000 people to set out on a dream of a lifetime adventure and that turned a quiet northern province into an American wild-west style town.
 It's a story of danger, determination, and dreams.

-When you've completed the activities that interest you each month, you can print out a timestamp and stick it into your TimeStamp Collection Booklet and write a little short note to remind you what was learned.
+When you've completed the activities that interest you in each unit, you can print out a timestamp and stick it into your TimeStamp Collection Booklet and write a little short note to remind you what was learned.
 Keep collecting stamps throughout your Time Capsule adventure.

 Other Projects You'll Do During Your Explorations